shobhit9618/celeb_recognition/README.md

 ## Model predictions in python
 - Provide paths to `celeb_mapping.json` and `celeb_index.ann` files in `celeb_recognition.py` file.
 If you want to try my model, ignore this step.
 - Run `celeb_recognition.py` file, provide path to image in the file.
-- Output includes a list of the indentified faces, bounding boxes and the predicted celeb name (unknown if not found).
+- Output includes a list of the identified faces, bounding boxes and the predicted celeb name (unknown if not found).
 - It also displays the output with bounding boxes.

 ## Sample image output